Dr Jonathan Caudle MB ChB 1992 UK MRCGP DRCOG Dip Ther

 Dr Clare Hodgkinson MB BS 2004 UK MRCGP

-Clare works Tuesday, Wednesday and Thursday.
-Her special interests are substance misuse and alcohol problems and healthcare of asylum seekers and refugees.
+Clare works Mondays, Tuesday, Wednesday and Thursday.
+She is the practice lead for diabetes and has special interests in substance misuse, alcohol problems and healthcare of asylum seekers and refugees.

 St Anthony’s is a training practice.
 This means that we have doctors working with us for six months at a time who are fully qualified doctors doing special training to become GPs.
 At some times in the year we also have medical students (who are training to become doctors) attached to us for shorter periods.
 You will always be asked if you are happy for a student to see you, and you are always free to say no.

 Male.
 Nursing and Midwifery Council (NMC) Number 19H2266E

 Josh has worked in Accident and Emergency, District nursing and most recently as a Nurse Practitioner covering all of the Newcastle care homes.
 He is currently undergoing his training to be an Advance Nurse Practitioner.

 Nursing Assistants see patients for registration health checks, blood pressure checks and takes blood.
 They also assist with minor surgery, carry out spirometry and ecg tests and act as a chaperone.